Supervisors lead people and manage processes.

 Schedule a one-on-one or small group consultation on supervising strategies with a Training & Development professional by filling out this Qualtrics intake form.
 A member of our team will contact you shortly.

-Beginning Fall 2020, Supervisory Fundamentals is moving to an online format.
+As of Fall 2020, Supervisory Fundamentals has moved to an online format.
 Each session of Supervisory Fundamentals will begin with a live Zoom meeting, and the majority of the content will be delivered through online, self-paced modules.
 A live Zoom wrap-up meeting and Q&A will conclude the program.

 Supervisory Fundamentals is a foundational program designed to deliver the most essential knowledge and tools for supervising at UGA.
 Our online modules will allow participants the ability to learn the ins and outs of employment guidelines and policies and managing a staff.
 Once you have completed this program, you will have a variety of tools that you can immediately put into practice.